Martinaa1408/LB2_project_Group_5/Deep_Learning/README.md

 **Interpretation:**
 - The Deep Learning approach achieves a high MCC of **0.9692**.
-- The superior performance compared to classical methods confirms that **Transformer-based embeddings** effectively capture the complex, degenerate motifs of signal peptides better than static physicochemical descriptors.
+- The superior performance compared to classical methods confirms that **Transformer-based embeddings** effectively capture the complex, degenerate motifs of signal peptides.

 ---